gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

 However, when running at 200Mhz, tasks n0 and n1 missed their relative deadlines. n3 almost missed its relative deadline.
 The application aborted because the end-to-end deadline was also missed.
 It took 15600 us but the deadline is 10000 us.

 # How to compile

+## Requirements

+ - sudo apt install cpufrequtils
+ - sudo apt install libyaml-cpp-dev; only required when using the YAML mode.

+## Compiling

 ```
 $> mkdir build; cd build